c. 1899 Julius Heinrich Zimmermann

 1852 Schmidt & Maul

-Louis Schmidt, along with Henry Schatz, worked with C. F. Martin in his workshop on the Lower West Side of Manhattan soon after Martin arrived from Germany in late 1833; and while there is no evidence to suggest that George Maul worked in Martin’s shop, he may have been contracted by Martin as his name […]
+Louis Schmidt and Henry Schatz both worked with C. F. Martin in his workshop on the Lower West Side of Manhattan soon after Martin arrived from Saxony in late 1833; and while there is no evidence to suggest that George Maul worked in Martin’s shop, he may have been contracted by Martin as his name […]

 James Ashborn (c.
 1816–1876) arrived in America from England in the late 1830s.
 Ashborn’s story is as much about the democratization of musical instrument ownership through mass production, as it is about guitar making.